Kristina01111000/Drws_site/README.md

 - 	yeah, i do it when my shoulders hurts from sitting too long at my desk, it helps loosen them up
 - 	will walking actually make our bones stronger? or was that a metaphorical stronger?
 - Lesson 3
+- 	so... was the point of this lesson that we shoudl all have a sport hobby and an exercise hobby...
+- 	thats an interesting way to look at sports, art, and politics
 - Lesson 4
 - Lesson 5
 - Scorecard group